 Visiting the Titanic cemeteries is a heart-wrenching experience.
 I was not sure what to expect and found myself pondering what it must have been like for the people on the Titanic that fateful night.
 And what it must have been like for the people of Halifax and how the tragedy overwhelmed the city.

-I did not see the cemeteries as a tourist attraction but as a place to pay solemn respect to all who perished and as well to those who survived.
+I did not see the cemeteries as a tourist attraction but as a place to pay solemn respect to all who perished as well to those who survived.
 A visit to these sites can be quite emotional given the extent of the tragedy.

 The 3 cemeteries used were Fairview Lawn (121 graves), Mount Olivet (19 graves) and Baron de Hirsch (10 graves).
 Each cemetery has informational panels indicating the location of the grave sites.

-I met a lady from Australia when I was there last summer.
+I met a lady from Australia when I was there.
 Her great uncle perished in the sinking and she was looking for his gravesite.
 She did not seem to know much about what else there was to see so I gave her my map of the titanic interest points.
 She was so grateful.
 She was amazed at the Halifax connection to the Titanic.

 The layout of the tombstones at Fairview Lawn is interesting.
 They are arranged in the shape of a ship's hull.
 Most of the grave markers are the same.
 These ones were paid for by the owner of the Titanic.

 Some graves remained without any names for a long time.
-Modern technology has helped to identify those graves without a name.
+Modern technology has helped to identify those graves.
 Information markers in the cemeteries explain how this came about.

 One thing that cannot be missed is the grave of the ‘unknown child’ at Fairview Lawn.
 This can be especially heartbreaking.
-When no one came forward for the little boy the crew of the Mackay-Bennett took care of the funeral arrangements.
+When no one came forward for the little boy, the crew of the Mackay-Bennett took care of the funeral arrangements.
 It was the crew of this cable ship that had found him.

 To this day, visitors leave flowers and teddy bears for the baby.
 This is probably the most sought after gravesite in all of the Titanic cemeteries.